How Long Does Shoplifting Stay on Your Record? (Petty Theft Law)

 Only misdemeanors and above will appear on a criminal record.
 In the case of traffic infractions, they will appear on an individual’s driving record with the DMV.

-This led to an additional concern will I pass a background check with a misdemeanor?
+This led to an additional concern will I pass a background check with a misdemeanor on my record?
 When a criminal background is involved, applying for jobs is frequently difficult and complicated.

 Do Warnings Go on Your Record?

-When it comes to do warnings go on your record?
-It will depend on if an official warning was given, which means there is an official record of the warning being given.
+When it comes to warnings going on your record, It will depend on whether an official warning was given, which means there is an official record of the warning being given.
 In this case, the warning will appear on an individual police record.

 Getting charged with shoplifting is very serious and can affect individuals for years.
 Those wondering how long does shoplifting stay on your record should study local laws to figure out the best way to minimize the effect of the charges.